Contracts & Enquiries

 * £10 Amazon voucher issued once payment has been processed through Quotezone.
 You cannot claim if you have already received a quote and/or paid and instructed for your insurance

-Once your solicitor is satisfied with all the enquiries they have raised for both you and a lender (if applicable), then they will report to you on all of their findings in what is a called a ‘Report on Title’ and provide documents for signing.
+Once your solicitor is satisfied with all the enquiries raised, then they will report to you on all of their findings in what is called a ‘Report on Title’ and provide documents for signing.
+The report takes 1 to 3 days to draft by your solicitor, and this is sent via email or post to you.

 • Contract;